 Working for F. W. Woolworth in the 1960s

-In the 1960s a typical sales assistant was paid £6 for a forty hour week, about 15p per hour.
-Many joined at fifteen, which was the school leaving age.
-They, like Saturday staff were paid a juniors rate of 7p per hour.
+In the 1960s sales assistants got around £6 for a forty hour week, or 15p per hour.
+Many joined when they left school at age fifteen, Under sixteeens were paid learner's rate of just 7p per hour.

-Most branches had more than twice as many employees in 1965, all working longer hours, than they did in 1995.
-And, in the days before equal opportunities legislation, the great majority of Managers and Executives were men.
-A woman Manager was very much the exception rather than the rule.
-By today's standards the chart below, which was originally published in the Annual Report in January 1958, is shocking for depicting all of the senior roles as being for men and all of the junior ones as being for women.
+Most branches had more than twice as many employees in 1965, all working longer hours, than they did thirty years later.
+It seems shocking today, but at the time more than 95% of Managers and Executives were men, even though women had successfully managed many of the stores throughout World War II.
+The chart below, which was proudly published in 1958's Annual Report looks shocking for depicting all the senior roles as being for men.

 The personal service model was labour intensive.
 Until the late 1960s there was very little automation.
 The stores did everything by hand:

 - The tills didn't add up the value of the shopping; instead staff did this in their heads or by using a 'ready-reckoner table'.

 - Each item of merchandise was counted regularly.
 The stock on hand was recorded in pencil in a stock book.

 - One or more senior assistants were appointed to the role of 'merchandiser'.
 They calculated recommended orders for the Manager.

 - The merchandisers used complex fractions to show the stock on hand in boxes and parts of a box, before calculating 'stock commitments', consisting of a sales forecast for each line for the next six weeks.
 This was also calculated in boxes and fractions.

 - For example if the store had 220 Mars Bars in stock and they were supplied in an outer of 144 bar, this was recorded as "1 76/144".